What Do ‘The Voice’ Champions Win?

 A post shared by NBC’s The Voice (@nbcthevoice)

-But, past winners are often released from their recording contract prior to releasing music.
-For instance, Sundance Head who won the show in 2016 told the Washington Post that his record deal included a clause that his first single would be released within seven months.
-But, the singer was free to walk away if his single wasn’t released….and that’s exactly what he did.
+However, past winners are often released from their recording contracts prior to releasing music.
+For instance, Sundance Head, who won the show in 2016, told the Washington Post

 Other former winners such as Sawyer Fredericks and Alisan Porter also split from their record labels shortly after their wins due to lack of support.